knurtz/EmergencyWake/README.md

 Soundfiles from an SD card can be read by the microcontroller and played through a small speaker.

-Because of the VFD's power consumption, the clock can't run on battery power alone, so a 24 V power supply is used.
+Because of the VFD's power consumption, the clock can't completely run on battery power, so a USB-C connector for 5 V power supply is implemented.

 In case of a power outage, a 3 V coin cell battery powers the microcontroller.
-In this scenario a small buzzer will be used instead of a wakeup melody.
+In this scenario a small buzzer will be used instead of a wakeup melody, in order to use as little power as possible.

-Also there will be support for a [DCF77](https://en.wikipedia.org/wiki/DCF77) radio clock module to automatically update the time.
+Also, there will be support for a [DCF77](https://en.wikipedia.org/wiki/DCF77) radio clock module to automatically update the time.

-A toggle switch will allow the selection of two different alarms.
+A toggle switch allows programming to independent alarms.
 The times are set using a rotary encoder.

 ## Resources